 Medical School Early Acceptance Program (MSEAP)

 The College of Basic and Applied Sciences (CBAS) is excited to partner with Meharry Medical College School of Medicine (MMCSOM) by offering the Medical School Early Acceptance Program (MSEAP).
 The purpose of the program is to increase the number of primary care physicians serving medically underserved populations as well as alleviating health care disparities in rural Tennessee.
 MSEAP is a seven-year early medical acceptance program restricted to incoming freshmen that begins with acceptance into the program as an undergraduate at MTSU and concludes with graduation from Meharry Medical College.
 At the conclusion of the program students will earn a Bachelor of Science from MTSU and a Doctor of Medicine from Meharry.
 Participants must be Tennessee residents, have scored a 28 or higher on the ACT (or SAT equivalent), and earned a 3.5 or higher in their high school course work.
 The program consists of three years of study in a prescribed undergraduate premedical school curriculum and four years of medical school study.
-A two year Residency in Primary Care in a rural/underserved area of Tennessee is also required.
+A three year Residency in Primary Care in a rural/underserved area of Tennessee along with a two year post-residency commitment is also required.
 Upon matriculation into the program, students receive conditional acceptance to MMCSOM.

 A Virtual Information Session was held via Zoom on Friday, November 13, 2020.
 Click

 here to view the slides presented at that session.

 The application window for students starting in Fall 2022 is closed.
 The application for students applying to start in Fall 2023 will be posted here in late Summer 2022.

 - APPLY TO MTSU: An M-number will be assigned to you after the application is submitted.
 You must

 be accepted to MTSU prior to December 1, 2021 to be considered for the MSEAP Program.